 Repel cats with plants

-particularly repelling to cats is rue (Ruta Graveolens).
-Rue is a semi-woody perennial that grows to about 2-3 high and wide.
+One plant that is particularly good at repelling cats is Ruta Graveolens, or Rue.
+Rue is a semi-woody perennial that grows to about 2-3 feet high and wide.
 Rue has gray-green foliage and clusters of small yellow flowers in summer.
 It is hardy in zones 4-9.
 Rue prefers full sun and, once established, can grow in poor soils and hot dry sites.
 Rue will repel cats from the area in which it grows.
-In addition, you could sprinkle the leaves of dried rue in flower pots or other areas you would like to protect from cats.
-You could also spray your existing plants with I Must Garden Dog & Cat Repellent.
-It dries clear and won't harm your plants and your cats will stay away!
+In addition, you can sprinkle the leaves of dried rue in flower pots or other areas you would like to protect from cats.
+If you plan on planting some Rue, but need to stop cat damage immediately, considering spraying your plants with I Must Garden Dog & Cat Repellent.
+Our repellent offers long-lasting protection for any treated plants without causing any harm to animals or vegetation.

-Cats don't like the smell of citrus fruits, such and oranges and lemons.
-You may try scattering orange and lemon peels in your beds.
-You may have to experiment a little to see just how much and how often you will need to reapply the peels to keep cats away!
+Cats don't like the smell of citrus fruits, such as oranges and lemons.
+Try scattering citrus peels in your garden beds to keep cats out.
+You may have to experiment a little to see just how much, and how often, you will need to reapply the peels to keep cats away!

-One other home remedy to repel cats that people have had success with is to sprinkle used coffee grinds in their garden.
+One other home remedy to repel cats that people have had success with, is to sprinkle used coffee grounds in their garden.
 Once again, you would have to experiment on just how much would be satisfactory to repel cats.

 Discourage cats from using your garden bed as a litter box

 Let's face it!
 The reason cats are in your garden to begin with, is that they like your soil.
-It's the perfect place for them - but not for you.
-So in order to repel cats you have to make your soil less appealing to cats.
+So in order to repel cats you have to make your soil less appealing.
 There are several things you can do to keep cats out of your soil.
-You can add more plants to your garden which would eventually cover the exposed soil making it too much of a nuisance for cats to dig in.
+You can add more plants to your garden, which would eventually cover the exposed soil making it too much of a nuisance for cats to dig in.
 Covering your soil with chunky mulch, river rocks or attractive pebbles is another method used to keep cats out of garden beds.
 If you've recently seeded a flower bed, protect the bed with wire mesh or netting to hide the attractive loose soil from the cats.

 Get a dog to repel cats

 Unless raised together, most cats will stay away from dogs.
-Chances are if you have a dog roaming around the garden with you, you may not have a cat problem.
-One other technique that you may want to try, and certainly less time consuming and expensive than owning a dog, it to collect dog hair from friends who own dogs.
+Chances are, if you have a dog roaming around the garden with you, you won’t have a cat problem.
+One other technique that you may want to try, which is certainly less time consuming and expensive than owning a dog, is to collect dog hair from friends who own dogs.
 Scatter the dog hair in the flowerbeds to repel cats.